 1. Good Source of Antioxidants

-Corn is a high-antioxidant food.
-The different color varieties of corn kernels signify various types of phytonutrient combinations and nutritional values of corn.
+Corn is surprisingly a high-antioxidant food.
+The different color varieties of the kernels signify various types of phytonutrient combinations and nutritional values of corn.
 The most popular type, yellow corn, is particularly a good source of carotenoid antioxidants, especially lutein and zeaxanthin (also found in squash, carrots and other deeply colored fruits or vegetables).
-Other types of corn supply antioxidants such as anthocyanins, protocatechuic acid and hydroxybenzoic acid, beta-carotene, caffeic acid, and ferulic acid.
+Other types supply antioxidants such as anthocyanins, protocatechuic acid and hydroxybenzoic acid, beta-carotene, caffeic acid, and ferulic acid.

-Carotenoid antioxidants, the kind most abundant in corn kernels, are known to support the immune system and defend the eyes and skin against oxidative stress.
-Although many antioxidants are heat-sensitive and can become reduced during cooking, some research has shown that drying corn slowly at low temperatures — much like traditional populations did to preserve the kernels during colder months — preserves a high percentage of the nutritional value of corn, especially the beneficial antioxidants.
+Carotenoid antioxidants, the kind most abundant in the corn kernel, are known to support the immune system and defend the eyes and skin against oxidative stress.
+Although many antioxidants are heat-sensitive and can become reduced during cooking, some research shows that drying corn slowly at low temperatures — much like traditional populations did to preserve the kernels during colder months — preserves a high percentage of the nutritional value of corn, especially the beneficial antioxidants.

 2. High in Fiber

-SCFAs from high-fiber foods also supply energy to the cells that line our large intestines and keep the digestive tract in good shape, helping us produce regular bowel movements and flushing our body of waste and toxins.
+SCFAs from high-fiber foods also supply energy to the cells that line our large intestines and keep the digestive tract in good shape.
+They help us produce regular bowel movements and flush our body of waste and toxins.
 That’s why SCFAs are linked to better intestinal cellular function and, therefore, might be beneficial for preventing cancer of the digestive organs, including colon cancer.

 3. Slowly Digested Source of Carbohydrates

-Relatively speaking, corn is also low in calories while still providing nutrients.
-A large ear of corn only has about 125 calories, making it a reasonable addition to a healthy meal.
+Based on what we see from populations who eat a lot of unprocessed corn, it shouldn’t.
+Relatively speaking, it is low in calories while still providing nutrients.
+A large ear only has about 127 calories, making it a reasonable addition to a healthy meal.
 In fact, this is less than most grains and is roughly equivalent to eating a nutritious banana, except the corn actually has much less sugar and more protein and fiber.
 There’s usually nothing wrong with otherwise healthy people having organic, non-GMO corn when they’d like, especially compared to refined carbohydrates like pasta or bread, sweetened baked goods, and gluten-containing grains.

 4. Naturally Gluten-Free

-Although corn is usually grouped together with other grains and used in similar ways, it’s actually not a “grain” and doesn’t contain any gluten.
+Although this vegetable is usually grouped together with other grains and used in similar ways, it’s actually not a “grain” and doesn’t contain any gluten.
 What’s the deal with gluten?
 Consuming gluten is linked to many different negative symptoms, including digestive issues like bloating, cramping, diarrhea, constipation, fatigue and skin problems.
-Since gluten is problematic for many people — even those who don’t have celiac disease or a confirmed gluten allergy — corn or corn flour makes a good stand-in for wheat or other gluten-containing foods.
+Since gluten is problematic for many people — even those who don’t have celiac disease or a confirmed gluten allergy — corn and corn flour make good stand-ins for wheat or other gluten-containing foods.